Hello! I'm Kuruk. Welcome to my blog!

 It’s both one of the first things and the last thing Eren says in this chapter that will allow us to segue into the crux of what this mentorship imparts.
 Those things are: “That said…what’s this training about?
 Soldiers fighting other people?
 I’d hate to see that happen,” and “Those kicks in the legs hurt, you know.”

-Of course, Annie knows combat hurts, because she has been a practitioner of the family’s techniques since she was a child.
+Of course Annie knows combat hurts; she has been a practitioner of her family’s techniques since she was a child.
 She also knows that the same is true for her opponent, and that she will be the one hurting them.
 She may enjoy combat and liven up when she gets to show off her techniques, but she is aware of these truths.
 She is under no such illusions, and I would argue that it’s because she possesses this knowledge that she can also derive enjoyment from it in the way that she does.

 Being mentored in hand-to-hand combat by Annie Leonhardt constitutes both an acquaintance with and desensitization to these truths.